Botanical Name: Paeonia spp.

 You can almost smell their sweet fragrance

-as they swaying in the breeze.
+as they sway in the breeze.

 Soft to the touch – lovely to behold.